Types of expansion slots on the mainboard

 1. ISA slot

-ISA is abbreviation for Industry Standard Architecture.
+ISA stands for Industry Standard Architecture.

 ISA slot